3DCoded/3MS/docs/configuration/steppers.md

 G1 E50 F4500
 ```

 If the motor spins, skip to the next step.
 If not, check your wiring first.
 If your wiring is fine, go to `3ms/steppers.cfg`.
-Locate the section named `[extruder_stepper 3ms0]`, replacing `0` with the `TOOL` number of the motor not spinning.
+Locate the section named `[extruder_stepper 3ms0]`.
 In front of the `enable_pin`, add, an `!`.
 If there already is one, remove it.
 Example:

 === "Before"
     ``` cfg title="3ms/steppers.cfg"